nextpyp/next/docs/contributing.md

    19. Next, choose your debian mirror.
 The default `deb.debian.org` is a fine choice.
    20. HTTP proxy info can be left blank.
    21. Next, the installer will install OS packages, which will also take a few moments ...
-   22. When it's done, you can also skip the optinal participation in the package popularity contest.
+   22. When it's done, you can also skip the optional participation in the package popularity contest.
    23. Next, since this will be a headless VM, we can un-select the desktop environments to skip installing them.
 Uncheck:
        * Debian Desktop Environment
        * ...
 GNOME